Farida Jalal: Career

-Farida Jalal, who was born on 18 May 1950 in Mumbai India, started her career in the 1960s when she won the United Film Producers Talent Hunt sponsored by Filmfare in 1965.
+Farida Jalal, who was born on 18 May 1950 in Bombay, started her career in the 1960s when she won the United Film Producers Talent Hunt sponsored by Filmfare in 1965.
 She, along with Rajesh Khanna was chosen as a finalist and both were presented on stage as winners at the Filmfare Awards function.
 She got her first film offer for Taqdeer from Tarachand Barjatya who happened to be in the audience.
 In an interview in 2014, she said, when asked her about the initial part of her career: "I started my acting career when I was just out of my school St Joseph's Convent in Panchgani, in a film called Taqdeer.
 I took part in a talent contest and even won.
 Kaka (Rajesh Khanna) and I were the finalists.
 How was I to know that I'd soon be doing a film Aradhana with him?".

-She usually played the sister or rejected fiancée of the male lead, but almost never the female lead.
-One of her most critically acclaimed roles is in Bobby, where she played the part of a mentally disabled would-be fiancée of Rishi Kapoor.
-During the 1980s, her roles progressed from sister and girlfriend to aunt, mother, or grandmother.
-She is also remembered for her part in Aradhana, in which she plays Rajesh Khanna's girlfriend, and sings the song "Baagon mein baahar hai, kaliyon pe nikhaar hai" (loosely translated as "The gardens are fine, the buds are out).
+She usually played the sister or rejected fiancée of the male lead.
 When asked as to how she started getting typecast as a hero's sister, she quoted in an interview: "It all started with Gopi where I was offered the greatest Mr Dilip Kumar's sister's role.
 Forget about refusing, I jumped at the offer.
 Even if I had the chance to just go and observe him on the set I'd have done it.
 I love the man.
 I remember during those days each and every actor was copying Dilip Saab whether it was Dharmendra, Jeetendra, or Manoj Kumar.
 I was much in demand as Dilip Saab's sister.
 Every hero wanted the same.
 Every actor wanted me to play his sister.
 Sometimes the sister was the film's heroine.
 The official heroine would just sing her songs, whereas I had all the dramatic scenes.
 I got my recognition and the awards.
 In a film called Paras I was Sanjeev Kumar's sister.
 But I had a lot more to do than Raakhee-di who played the heroine.
 I got my first award for it.
 Then I got my second award for Majboor, a film written by Salimbhai and Javedbhai where Bachchan Saab played my brother.
 It was so heartening.
 Why would I want to be heroine when I was getting the stronger parts as the sister?"

-She acted for over 40 years, only taking a break during 1983 and 1990 when she settled in Bangalore.